 BOOK A HOTEL IN BALIAN

-For the majority travellers who want to venture off the beaten track, Balian is the last stop on the road west... but we consider this quirky surf town to be the gateway to little-explored Bali.
+For the majority travellers, Balian is the last stop on the road west... but we consider this quirky surf town to be the gateway to little-explored West Bali.

 From here, the constant string of villages on the road towards Gilimanuk (the port town on the far western tip of Bali) becomes interspersed with lazy coconut groves and rice paddies, and if you take your eyes off the potholes for a moment you'll see the jungled hills of West Bali National Park.